luongvantuit/cv/README.md

 <div style="display: flex; width: 100%; justify-content: space-between; align-items: center; height: 12px; margin: 12px 0 6px 0;">
 <p style="font-weight: 700;">Mektoube & Mashallah</p><p style="font-style: italic;">March 2023 - Now</p></div>

+**Description:**: Mektoube & Mashallah aims to develop a mobile dating application specifically designed for Muslim individuals, creating a platform for communication and connection among users who share common religious values and beliefs.
+The application will provide features to assist users in finding and connecting based on preferences, religious beliefs, and marriage goals.

 <!-- - **Role:** Backend Developer
 - **Description:** Mektoube & Mashallah aims to develop a mobile dating application specifically designed for Muslim individuals, creating a platform for communication and connection among users who share common religious values and beliefs.
 The application will provide features to assist users in finding and connecting based on preferences, religious beliefs, and marriage goals.